 Mathematics is very valuable at A level as it can support applications for courses in the sciences, psychology, sociology and medical courses.

-Further Mathematics pupils study at a faster rate for a Further Mathematics qualification, often gaining the full A level mathematics in the first year, then going on to study A level Further maths in the second year – consisting of twelve modules in total.
-We are very proud of the results our A level Maths and Further Maths students have gained in recent years.
+Further Mathematics’ pupils study at a faster rate, aiming to achieve the usual A level mathematics in the first year, then going on to study for a Further Mathematics A Level in the second year – consisting of four units, two Pure Mathematics units, a Mechanics unit and a Statistics unit.
+We are very proud of the results our students have gained in recent years.

-All IB students following the Diploma Programme will choose to study maths in Group 5 at Higher Level, Standard Level or the Maths Studies course.
+All IB students following the Diploma Programme will choose to study maths in Group 5 at Higher Level or Standard Level from the Applications and Interpretation course; the Standard Level course includes an extra non-examined unit on Vectors making this a suitable course for all German Universities.
 Their choice of level will very much depend on prior learning, and future career choices.
 The course will last two years with a terminal examination consisting of two papers at the end of IB2.
-In addition, they also complete an internal assessment that count towards 20% of their final grade.
+In addition, they also complete an internal assessment that counts towards 20% of their final grade.

 Selected Lower School pupils take the Intermediate Mathematical Challenge in February.
 The most successful then take IMOK in April.